poponealex/suprenam/README.md

 - Being given a list of files and folders, Suprenam begins by retrieving their [**inodes**](https://en.wikipedia.org/wiki/Inode).
 These unique numeric identifiers will serve as an invariant throughout the renaming process.
 - It creates a temporary text file associating each inode with its name.
 In case all items are siblings (i.e., have the same parent), the list is flat ; otherwise, a section is created for each parent.
 - To find out how to open this file, Suprenam will use the following heuristics:
-  - If a command opening a text editor is defined by the environment variable [`SUPRENAM_EDITOR`](#setting-up-your-preferred-text-editor-if-needed), it will be used.
+  - If a command opening a text editor is defined in [`FAVORITE_EDITOR`](#setting-up-your-favorite-text-editor-if-needed), it will be used.
   - Otherwise, Suprenam will parse the list defined in [`editor_commands.md`](/src/editor_commands.md) (which is sorted by decreasing popularity), and use the first one that works on your system.
 - Once the TSV file is opened, Suprenam waits for you to make the desired changes.
 - When the temporary file is closed, its content is parsed.